BoltzExchange/boltz-backend/docs/api-v2.md

 }
 ```

-The backend will respond with a message like this to confirm that the subscription was created successfully:
+Boltz API will respond with a message like below, to confirm that the subscription was created successfully.

 ```json
 {